 Growing a team is a strategic decision that needs to be planned well in advance.
 You also need to be aware of your employer obligations and meet all the compliance requirements.

 Editor’s note: If you have a small business but no business website, now is definitely the time to get one.
-Get online now with Websites + Marketing.
+Get your website online now with GoDaddy.
 It’s fast, easy and free.

 How to know when it’s time to start hiring workers

 In this section, we’ll review the five things to consider before hiring.
 All are indicators on whether you are ready to hire new team members.
 We’ll also share some of the responsibilities you need to be aware of as an employer in Australia.

 The most obvious sign you may be ready to hire workers is when you find yourself turning down work because you simply can’t do more.
 When you can no longer take on any more clients because of capacity, it’s time to consider hiring workers.

 Or if you run a retail business you may not be able to put in more hours, yet customers want increased access to your store.